MicrosoftDocs/windows-dev-docs/hub/dev-home/index.md

 ![Screenshot of an Azure widget Query Result showing DevOp items including an Epic and User Story in Dev Home](../images/dev-home-ado.png)

-## Dev Home Environments
+## Environments in Dev Home

-Dev Home Environments can help you to centralize your interactions with virtual or cloud environments in a single place.
+Environments in Dev Home can help you to centralize your interactions with virtual or cloud environments in a single place.
 Quickly launch, start, stop, or sync virtual environments, seamlessly integrating with the Windows OS.
-Learn more about **[Dev Home Environments](./environments.md)**.
+Learn more about **[Environments in Dev Home](./environments.md)**.

 ![Environments in Dev Home](../images/devhome-environment-manage.png)